-Allison Mosley and Bryon Bodt were part of the inaugural Harford County Master Watershed Stewards Academy that graduated in May 2018.
+Allison Yancone and Bryon Bodt were part of the inaugural Harford County Master Watershed Stewards Academy that graduated in May 2018.
 Their Capstone Project was a Floating Treatment Wetlands at Ladew Gardens!

 Floating treatment wetlands are a best management practice for removing pollutants from stormwater runoff, while offering valuable wildlife habitat and natural beauty.
 The primary function of the floating wetlands is to use native plants to remove nitrogen, phosphorus, sediment and other pollutants before they make their way to the Yellow Branch, and ultimately the Chesapeake Bay.
 The floating wetlands improve water quality by filtering, consuming, or breaking down pollutants.